ts-stack/markdown/README.md

 # marked-ts

-> A full-featured markdown parser and compiler, written in JavaScript.
+> A full-featured markdown parser and compiler, written in TypeScript.
 Built
 > for speed.

 This is fork of popular library `marked` from [this commit](https://github.com/chjj/marked/tree/39fbc8aedb3e17e0b098cf753492402614bd6b3e)